Dark3lephant/TorontoDaycares/README.md

 ![](images/sample-search.png)

 I hope this helps someone and may the odds ever be in your favour.
-It is a little ridiculous that I can even justify building this thing and I hope it becomes useless and obsolete someday.
+It is a little ridiculous that I can even justify building this thing and I hope it becomes obsolete someday.